pinecone-io/pinecone-ts-client/v2-migration.md

 await pc.deleteCollection('sample-collection');
 ```

-# Data Plane Operations
+# Vector Operations

-Across both client versions data plane operations remain unchanged.
+Across both client versions vector operations remain largely unchanged.
 Data plane operations are performed against specific indexes.
 The SDK will resolve the relevant host for each index automatically when you target an index for operations.
 Targeting an index involves using the `index` method and providing an index name.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';